July 4, 2026

 docs/with a task-based router, a twelve-principle manifesto, and a case-law log of past review rulings -

-Shipped the SDLC process handbook — nine phase guides (brainstorm through ship) that all defer to the same manifesto instead of each keeping its own rules
+Shipped the SDLC process handbook — nine phase guides, brainstorm through ship, all deferring to the same manifesto instead of each keeping its own rules

 -

-Audited the test suite against the handbook and removed 5 files and 21 tests that were checking implementation details or duplicating other coverage, net minus 775 lines
+Audited the test suite against the handbook and cut 5 files and 21 tests that checked implementation details or duplicated other coverage — net minus 775 lines

 -